philamp/philamp/README.md

 - 👋 Hi, I’m @philamp
-- Just coding for fun with a friend who's billion times more skilled than me
+- Just coding for fun I'm not a professional dev

 <!---
 philamp/philamp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.